 Before we can offer you care and support services we will need to find out more about your circumstances.
 A needs assessment gives us an opportunity to look at a person's needs and work with you to put in place the best care and support.
-You do not have to pay for a needs assessment.

 Request an assessment

 You, a family member, friend or advocate can contact our Careline adult service to arrange an assessment.
 Careline is open 24 hours a day, seven days a week.

 In an emergency we aim to start the assessment and provide help within 24 hours.
 For all other cases we aim to complete assessments within 28 days.

 A social worker/social care assessor will come to visit you and your carer or family member.